-The redundancy rate is the ratio of the redundancy level for the given quarter to the number of employees in the previous quarter, multiplied by 1,000.
+The redundancy rate from the LFS is the ratio of the redundancy level for the given quarter to the number of employees in the previous quarter, multiplied by 1,000.
 The redundancy rate in Wales is volatile compared to the UK.
-The redundancy rates for both Wales and the UK reached their highest point during September to November 2020, but with the rate slightly lower in Wales than in the UK.
+The redundancy rates for both Wales and the UK reached their highest point during September to November 2020, with Wales having a slightly lower rate than the UK.
+At this point, the redundancy rate in Wales was the highest it has been since July to September 2020.